SRD: Reinforcement-Learned Semantic Perturbation for Backdoor Defense in VLMs: Method

 \subsection{Leveraging Red Perturbations for Attention Recalibration}

-Building upon the work of Shtedritski~\cite{shtedritski2023does} et al. , which demonstrated that CLIP~\cite{radford2021learning} models exhibit emergent behavior when exposed to red circle visual prompts, we extend this finding by incorporating red block masks as a perturbation mechanism into our defense framework.
-Our core idea is that since the attention mechanism in multimodal models is usually non-trivial, we are unable to optimize its attention region directly, and therefore introduce discrete perturbation actions (e.g., red block masking) as an indirect intervention to guide the model to ``divert attention'' from the trigger region.
-The compatibility score $s(i, t)$ between an image $i$ and a text query $t$ is computed as: $s(i_{\text{red}}, t)$.
-When a red block mask is applied to an image, altering it to $i_{\text{mask}}$, the model's output changes as:
+Building upon the work of Shtedritski~\cite{shtedritski2023does}, which demonstrated that CLIP~\cite{radford2021learning} exhibits emergent behavior when exposed to red circle visual prompts, we extend this finding by incorporating red block masks as a perturbation mechanism into our defense framework.
+Our core idea is that since the attention mechanism in multimodal models is usually non-trivial, we are unable to optimize its attention region directly, and therefore introduce discrete perturbation actions (red block masking) as an indirect intervention to guide the model to "divert attention" from the trigger region.
+The compatibility score $s(i,t)$ between an image $i$ and a text query t reflects the model’s perception of how well the visual content corresponds to the given textual description.
+This score is sensitive to changes in the image input.
+When a red block mask is applied to the image, modifying it to $i_{mask}$, the resulting score typically changes as:

-We utilize this property to design a Semantic Reward Defense (SRD) framework that takes advantage of deep Q-Networks (DQN) to select the most defensive image regions to apply perturbations.
+We utilize this property to design a SRD framework that takes advantage of DQN to select the most defensive image regions to apply perturbations.
 The effectiveness of this method can be mathematically captured by the equation:

-Here, $q$ denotes the query (e.g., the identifier of an image region), $a$ represents a candidate answer (e.g., a location or object within the image), and $i_{mask}$ refers to the image modified with a red block mask.
-Since the perturbation actions are discrete and non-differentiable, we employ reinforcement learning (RL) to train the agent model to autonomously learn an intervention policy that disrupts the activation pathway without relying on any prior knowledge of the backdoor, thereby effectively interrupting potential attention entanglement in poisoned samples and enhancing the model's robustness.
+Here, $a$ represents a candidate answer (a location within the image), and $i_{mask}$ refers to the image modified with a red block mask.
+By selecting the action $a$ that maximizes $s(i_{mask},t)$, the agent effetively learns to apply perturbations in a way that suppresses the influence of potential backdoor triggers while preserving semantic alignment.
+Given the discrete and non-differentiable nature of perturbation actions, we employ reinforcement learning to train an agent that learns an intervention policy without relying on any prior knowledge of backdoors.